 September 15–16, 2023 at the Qaumajuq Museum and University of Manitoba

-This workshop will bring together philosophers, Indigenous activists and artists to explore the intersection of epistemic reparations and epistemic blame.
-The workshop will be accompanied by a free public lecture by Senator Mary Jane McCallum and will be followed by a free Community Led Tour of Qaumajuq, the world's largest public collection of Inuit art.
+This workshop convened philosophers, Indigenous activists and artists to explore the intersection of epistemic reparations and epistemic blame.
+The workshop was accompanied by a free public lecture by Senator Mary Jane McCallum followed by a free Community Led Tour of Qaumajuq, the world's largest public collection of Inuit art.
 Epistemic Reparations group member Julia Lafreniere is Head of Indigenous Ways and Equity at Qaumajuq.
-This event is co-organized by the Department of Philosophy at Brandon University and the Centre for Professional and Applied Ethics at the University of Manitoba. -
+This event was co-organized by the Department of Philosophy at Brandon University and the Centre for Professional and Applied Ethics at the University of Manitoba.